janvii1709/BridgeLabz-Training/README.md

 # BridgeLabz-Training
+# Day3
-I have done 25 questions of java basics combining level 1 and level 2
+I have done 25 questions of java basics combining LEVEL 1 and LEVEL 2 on Day3